 - The timing of the proposed new window allows for the closing of Fedwire by 7:00 p.m.
 ET (4:00 p.m.
 PT), thereby allowing the 2 hours desired

-- The effective date for the new third processing window has been changed to September 18, 2020.
+- The effective date for the new third processing window was changed to September 18, 2020.
 This is the date that can be supported operationally by the Federal Reserve ACH Operator; and many other RFC respondents requested additional implementation time.
 (This date was contingent on receiving timely notification regarding Federal Reserve services.
 The effective date has been delayed until March 19, 2021.)

-- The funds availability requirement for the existing first Same Day ACH processing window has been changed from 1:00 p.m. to 1:30 p.m., as some RDFIs said a little additional time would be necessary to make this possible
+- The funds availability requirement for the existing first Same Day ACH processing window was changed from 1:00 p.m. to 1:30 p.m., as some RDFIs said a little additional time would be necessary to make this possible

 - The effective date for the funds availability requirements is September 20, 2019, which provides RDFIs approximately one year to implement